-Overall, 12.6% (n=7,441) failed to fill a second prescription within six months.
-This proportion changed over time, dropping from 20.8% in 2000 to 12.5% in 2012.
-Supplementary analyses showed a similar proportion of early discontinuation when comparing males with females, individuals aged ≤12 with 13-17 years, and individuals aged 18-24 with 25-49 years (data not shown).
+13-17 years, and individuals aged 18-24 with 25-49 years (data not shown).
 For simplicity, we display the data with these age strata pooled into one, as well as the sex strata pooled together.
 For all age categories, we observed a similar trend of decreasing early discontinuation with calendar time.
 Further, the proportion of first-time users of ADHD drugs ceasing treatment early was lower among children than among adults (fig. 1).

-We found comparable proportions of early discontinuation when stratifying by index drug, ranging from 11.3% (MPH extended-release), 12.7% (MPH immediate-release) to 13.7% (atomoxetine) in 2012 (data not shown in full).
+We found comparable proportions of early discontinuation when stratifying by index drug, ranging from 11.3% (MPH extended release) and 12.7% (MPH immediate release) to 13.7% (atomoxetine) in 2012 (data not shown in full).

 When stratifying by users' region of residence in Denmark, we found similar proportions of early discontinuation between regions with one notable exception.
-During the study period, the proportion early discontinuation among 18-49-year-olds dropped in all regions, except in the capital region, where it remained at around 20% (22.6% in 2012), i.e. higher than in all other regions (11.1-14.1% in 2012).
+During the study period, the proportion of early discontinuation among 18- to 49-year-olds dropped in all regions, except in the capital region, where it remained at around 20% (22.6% in 2012), that is higher than in all other regions (11.1-14.1% in 2012).

-Among 54,647 ADHD drugs users who had more than twelve months of follow-up time available, we found that overall 17.5% (n=9,553) failed to fill two or more prescriptions within the first twelve months following their index prescription.
+Among 54,647 ADHD drugs users who had more than 12 months of follow-up time available, we found that overall 17.5% (n = 9553) failed to fill two or more prescriptions within the first 12 months after their index prescription.
 This figure dropped from 26-27% in 2000-2001 to 18% in 2005 and remained reasonably stable thereafter (16-18% in 2006-2012) (data not shown in full).